 I wanted to give her more human features but kept her eye sockets empty and dark.
 I played with contrasting textures but within the same colour range.

-I was greatly moved by the stormy compositions of Jean Sibelius.
-The music matched my technique, with occasional soft and delicate brushstrokes, followed by heavy, quick dabs: Light and dark amid a stormy ambiance.
+The stormy compositions of Jean Sibelius significantly moved me.
+The music matched my technique, with occasional soft and delicate brushstrokes, followed by massive, quick dabs: Light and dark amid a stormy ambience.
 The palette is cold and pale except for her wine-red hair.

 La Muerte is glancing over her shoulder, wearing a skull as a mask over her decaying face.
 Her red hair is wound into a Victorian updo with antlers peeking out.
 Her complexion matches the skull and horns, with hollow eye sockets gaping, and a ghastly grin of crooked teeth sans lips.
 Lace dressing is slipping off her shoulder and ends in a curl of blackened veins, merging into a braid of bright red hair.
 She floats on a background of light mint.